nikkybharti535-art/OIBSIP/Level1-Task3-Cleaning-Data/README.md

-# Data Cleaning Project
+# Level 1 - Task 3: Cleaning Data

-## Project Overview
+## 📌 Project Overview

+This project is part of the **Oasis Infobyte Data Analytics Internship**.

-This project demonstrates professional data cleaning techniques using a deliberately messy dataset.
-The objective is to transform raw data into a clean and analysis-ready dataset while documenting the decisions made during the cleaning process.
+The objective of this task is to clean and preprocess a messy **Titanic dataset** and transform it into a clean and analysis-ready dataset.

+The project focuses on identifying missing values, detecting duplicate records, standardising inconsistent data formats, handling outliers, correcting data types, and comparing the dataset before and after cleaning.

+---

-## Objectives
+## 🎯 Project Objective

-- Inspect the quality of the dataset.
+The main objectives of this project are:

-- Identify missing values.
+- Identify and handle missing values.
 - Detect and remove duplicate records.
-- Standardize inconsistent data.
+- Standardise inconsistent categorical values.
-- Detect numerical outliers.
+- Detect and analyse potential outliers.
+- Handle outliers based on data context.
-- Correct inappropriate data types.
+- Correct and verify data types.
 - Compare the dataset before and after cleaning.
+- Prepare a clean and analysis-ready dataset.
-- Export the cleaned dataset.
+- Save the cleaned dataset for further analysis.

+---

-## Technologies Used
+## 🛠️ Tools & Technologies Used

 - Python
 - Pandas